gj1118/wezterm_helix_theme/Readme.md

 `
   theme="wezterm_theme"
 `
-Now whever you change the wezterm theme the corresponding theme will be applied to your helix theme.
+Now whever you change the wezterm theme the corresponding helix theme will be applied to your helix theme.
+Please dont forget to run `config-reload` in helix just to refresh the editor.

 ## Go version used